Fleezi3113/Maohack/README.md

 # Maohack
-this is where the completely safe, not ratted or tokenlogged code is.
+this is where the completely safe, not ratted or tokenlogged code for Maohack is.